Professor John M Parker

 Profile

-John Parker moved to Sheffield from the University of Cambridge in 1971, having completed a first-class MA in Natural Sciences, a PhD and a post-doctoral NERC fellowship studying aluminosilicates with incommensurate structures.
-At Sheffield, he has developed interests in both the optical/structural properties of glasses and the technology of bulk glass making.
-He is actively involved in the International Commission on Glass and is past-president of both the Society of Glass Technology and the European Society of Glass Science and Technology.
+I moved to Sheffield from the University of Cambridge in 1971, having completed a first-class MA in Natural Sciences, a PhD and a post-doctoral NERC fellowship studying aluminosilicates with incommensurate structures.
+At Sheffield, I have developed interests in both the optical/structural properties of glasses and the technology of bulk glass making.
+I am actively involved in the International Commission on Glass and is past-president of both the Society of Glass Technology and the European Society of Glass Science and Technology.

 Research interests